 - EV/ Assets

-For the purpose of this discussion, we will discuss EV/EBIT Ratio.
+For the purpose of this discussion, we will discuss the EV/EBIT Ratio.

-EV/ EBIT ratio assist the investors to find out the enterprise multiple that remains a critical function in the purchase decision.
+EV/ EBIT ratio assists the investors in finding out the enterprise multiple that remains a critical function in the purchase decision.
 Usually, the lower enterprise multiple is considered a better value of a firm in comparing the two different companies held for acquisitions.

-In fact, the investors can get the earnings yield upon turning the ratio around that allow the investors to get to know the earnings yield for a company.
-More often than not a higher earning yield indicates a better value for a firm.
+In fact, the investors can get the earnings yield upon turning the ratio around that allows the investors to get to know earnings yield for a company.
+More often than not, a higher earning yield indicates a better value for a firm.